 I am here to present a unique delegate proposal for the Ark Ecosystem.
 I have been working for the last months to fix several important security vulnerabilities in Ark Node v1 and Ark Core v2 and I'd like to continue doing this, because I think it's beneficial for the future of the ecosystem for obvious reasons.

 The forging rewards from delegate alessio are used to cover the funding necessary to continue my security research and code auditing for Ark Core v2 on a permanent and full time basis.
 All discoveries are confidentially disclosed to the Ark team who pay bounties for all confirmed vulnerabilities that are reported.
-These bounty rewards are then shared in full with the delegate's voters in proportion to their voting weight at the time the report is submitted (with a current maximum true block weight cap of 2.25 ARK paid out per block, which is still more than the fixed rate 2 ARK reward per block of any other delegate!).
+These bounty rewards are then shared with the delegate's voters in proportion to their voting weight at the time the report is submitted (with a current maximum true block weight cap of 2.25 ARK paid out per block, which is still more than the fixed rate 2 ARK reward per block of any other delegate!).

 I worked in a team to recover the Ark Node v1 mainnet chain in October, where my duties involved writing a patch to hard fork the network, taking a clean snapshot of the blockchain (which all delegates subsequently used to restore the chain), delivering an airdrop to the delegates and retransmitting all existing transactions to ensure that no funds were lost and that no transactions could be maliciously replayed.